cftgithub/crystalCollector/README.md

    * The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

-##### Option 1 Game design notes
+#### Game design notes:

-* The random number shown at the start of the game should be between 19 - 120.
+* The random number (Points to Win) shown at the start of the game will be between 19 - 120.

-* Each crystal should have a random hidden value between 1 - 12.
+* Each crystal has a random value between 1 - 12.
+The value is reset at the beginning of each game.
+* The point value is hidden until the player clicks the crystal.